 Even though the cameras are completely wireless, they’re also compatible with a power cord.
 When indoors, users can take advantage of specific features including a three-second loopback feature before a motion event and the ability to set specific zones in the camera’s view to receive motion and sound alerts.

-You can read more about the camera in our original review.
+If you’re interested, read more about the camera in our original Reolink Argus Pro review.